 The California Consumer Privacy Act (CCPA), which took effect on 1 January 2020, is arguably the toughest privacy law in the United States.
-The Act specifically states that its purpose is to uphold five key consumer privacy rights:
+It was amended and expanded by the CPRA The Act specifically states that its purpose is to uphold key consumer privacy rights:

-The five rights that the CCPA gives to Californians are:
+The rights that the CCPA (CPRA) gives to Californians are:

 - To know what personal information is being collected about them